pcabreracamara/QTrigdoppler/README.md

         address = localhost
         port = 4532

-    3) User defined RX and TX offsets values per satellite can de defined in the [offset_profiles] section.
+    3) User defined RX and TX offsets values per satellite can de added in the [offset_profiles] section.

         Format is the following:
-        - Label "satoffset" followed by incremental number, per each profile: satoffset1, satoffset2, satoffset3, etc.
+        - Label "satoffset" followed by incremental number and the symbol "=", per each profile: satoffset1=, satoffset2=, satoffset3=, etc.
-        - Satellite name, as found in doppler.sqf file, followed by ":"
+        - Satellite name, as found in doppler.sqf file, followed by ":" and
         - RX offset (Hertz) and TX offset, separated by comma ","

         Exmaple: satoffset1 = IO-117:-750,-750